LKRG — Linux Kernel Runtime Protection

-The project is developed by the Openwall group, with Adam “pi3” Zabrocki as the lead author.
+LKRG (Linux Kernel Runtime Guard) is a kernel module that monitors the integrity of kernel structures in real-time, detecting rootkits and privilege escalation exploits.
+It is developed by the Openwall group, with Adam “pi3” Zabrocki as the lead author.

 How Does It Work?